jburgy/jburgy.github.io/docs/_posts/2024-04-29-tail-recursion.md

 A pointer to the _current_ instruction.
 Used by `DOCOL` to transfer control to the next word.
 Having it as rightmost argument is reminiscent of [continuation-passing style](https://en.wikipedia.org/wiki/Continuation-passing_style).
-If anything, having so many parameters simplifies clang's register allocation as the [System V ABI](https://en.wikipedia.org/wiki/X86_calling_conventions#System_V_AMD64_ABI) mandates that the first six integer or pointer arguments are passed in registers `%rdi`, `%rsi`, `%rdx`, `%rcx`, `%r8`, and `%r9`.
+If anything, having so many parameters simplifies Clang's register allocation as the [System V ABI](https://en.wikipedia.org/wiki/X86_calling_conventions#System_V_AMD64_ABI) mandates that the first six integer or pointer arguments are passed in registers `%rdi`, `%rsi`, `%rdx`, `%rcx`, `%r8`, and `%r9`.